 Since 2012, adult-use cannabis legalization has swept across the United States.
 Thirty-six states and the District of Columbia currently allow medical cannabis in the United States.
 Additionally, 16 states in the United States allow adults to use such products for recreational purposes.
-As more individuals learn about the potential medical benefits of cannabis, the laws and stigma surrounding such items will continue to fall, leading to easier access.
+As more individuals learn about the potential medical benefits of cannabis, the laws and stigma will continue to fall.
+It will lead to easier access.

 Research regarding the health benefits increased medical interest in cannabis products had led to a flourishing of the cannabis market.